• MY BOOKS

 You could hear a pin drop.

-Then the next thing he said was, “You don’t know what I’m going to ask you
+“You don’t know what I’m going to ask you

 to do when you get up here, on this stage, but who wants to be first?”